 For more information email our volunteer coordinator at PEP@aabb.org.

-Critical discussions on important issues in the blood and biotherapies community regularly transpire on the AABB HUB, the Association’s online member forum.
+Critical discussions on important issues in the blood and biotherapies community regularly transpire on the AABB Community, the Association’s online member forum.
 AABB encourages members to subscribe to their group(s) of choice and join in the conversation.
 Subscribing enables members to respond to or start a thread directly from their email inbox.
 Begin networking and sharing ideas with colleagues throughout the world.

 AABB volunteers are engaged in a variety of activities within the Association.
 They play an integral role in the work of AABB and we celebrate their accomplishments.
 Our "Volunteer Spotlight," published in AABB News, highlights the work of individuals making a difference and showcases their involvement in our community.